-When you receive a diagnosis of diabetes, it may feel as if you suddenly have a lot of studying to do.
+When you receive a diagnosis of diabetes, it may feel as if you suddenly need to do a lot of studying.
 You must learn how to test your blood sugar, which foods are best, and how to reorganize your life for improved health.
 Although you may not think about your feet right away, it is vital to learn as much as you can about diabetic foot care.

 At Greenville Foot & Ankle, we want you to have healthy feet even with a diabetes diagnosis.
 The first step toward achieving improved foot health is prevention: